andulv/scripteddrone/README.md

 This plugin also contains a built in webserver.
 The webserver exposes a simple (REST-inspired) JSON API for controlling the drone.
 This API can be invoked from any client-language that is able to make HTTP GET requests.

 For easy access to the API, there is also a HTML interface (webpage) that allows the user to see information about the drone and write/run javascript snippets that controls the drone.
+This interface is hosted in its own repository: https://github.com/andulv/scripteddrone-jsclient#scripteddrone-jsclient